 Since Jesus loves us JUST AS His Father loved Him, then as adopted children of God, Jesus loves us exactly the same way His father loved Him.
-Because of Jesus, we are God's dearly loved children who bring Him great joy.
+Because of what Jesus has done for us, we are God's dearly loved children who bring Him great joy.
 I hope you are able to assimilate and make this truth your own.